 Join The Arcane Library's newsletter for a free 1st-level adventure, plus more articles like this one!

-Now, technically, there are some ways to use copyrighted material for free.
-But those are way outside our scope for now.
+Now, technically, there are some ways to use copyrighted material without permission under a doctrine called fair use.
+But that's way outside our scope for now.
 You want to be at least a 12th-level publisher before you enter that dungeon.

 Next, we’ll talk about the specifics of what you need to actually include in the legal section of OGL work you publish.